MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 21. Add Blog Page     <a name="addblogpage"></a>
-The Page has a form which allows the superuser to add a blog to the blog collection.
-The button is visible on the bottom and left of the blog page, only for the superuser.
+ The Blog Management page can be found in the account admin dropdown.The button to access the add blog page is visible on the bottom and left of the blog page, only for the superuser, I found this more accessible to use generally.The Page has a form which allows the superuser to add a blog to the blog collection.
+The blogs all have a general focus on highlighting products on the site.
+This feature is only available to the Superuser as the content is generated to promote sales.
+It is also hoped to provide engaging content to encourage users to come back for more.
+These blogs will also be shared in social media to draw followers.

 <br>